Topological Signal Processing over Generalized Cell Complexes

-In Fig. \ref{fig:SNR_impr} we report the SNR improvement factor $\text{SNR}_{out}/\text{SNR}_{in}$, i.e. the ratio between the output and the input Signal-to-Noise ratio, as a function of the signal bandwidth $B$.
-From Fig. \ref{fig:SNR_impr}, we can observe that the use of CC-based filter yields a substantial performance gain with respect to the SC-based filter, due to their better capability of filling a surface using polygons of arbitrary dimension.\\ Finally, in Fig. \ref{fig:SNR_out} we plot the SNR improvement factor observed at the output of the solenoidal FIR filter versus the ratio $B_{sol}/B_{irr}$ between the bandwidth of the solenoidal and irrotational components, by keeping $B_{irr}$ fixed.
-We compared the following filtering strategies: i) a single FIR filter based on the first order Laplacian matrices of either the simplicial complexes (only triangles) or of the cell complex; ii) two distinct FIR filters for the solenoidal and irrotational signal components by finding the coefficient vector $\ba^{s}$ as solution of the problem in (\ref{eq:H_sol}) assuming $\mL_{1,u}=\mB_2 \mB_2^T$ with $\mB_2$ either containing only triangles or also polygonal cells.
-We can notice from Fig. \ref{fig:SNR_out} that the cell-based FIR filter adapted to the solenoidal component of the edge signal yields better performance than the simplicial-based filtering.
-Furthermore, the design of independent filters yields a larger SNR improvement factor with respect to a single $\mL_1$-based FIR filter.
+In Fig. \ref{fig:SNR_impr} we report the SNR improvement factor $\text{SNR}_{out}/\text{SNR}_{in}$, i.e. the ratio between the output and the input Signal-to-Noise ratio, versus the signal bandwidth $B$.
+We can observe that the use of CC-based filter yields a substantial performance gain compared to the SC-based filter, due to its better capability of filling a surface using polygons of arbitrary dimension.